tillhabersetzer/MEG-SCANS/README.md

 | `audio_envelope.m` | This script calculates the speech envelope for various audiobook stimuli, primarily as a check.
 (Note: The envelopes used for the cross-correlation analysis are actually computed in `preprocessing_crosscorr.m`.)
 It generates an interactive figure displaying the raw audio waveform and its calculated envelope in three synchronized plots.
 A slider control allows users to scroll through the audio over time for easy signal inspection and comparison. |

 ## helper functions

+other functions
+* maxfilter
+* freesurfer, check trigger not shared